Steven-Mendez/IdentityServer/README.md

 IdentityServer is my personal project, serving as a hands-on exploration and learning journey in various aspects of software development, particularly within the .NET ecosystem.
 This endeavor provides a practical platform to delve into advanced concepts and gain expertise in cutting-edge technologies.

+An Identity Server, also known as an Identity Provider (IdP), is a crucial component in modern authentication and authorization systems.
+It is responsible for managing and verifying user identities within a computer system or network.
+In the context of this project, IdentityServer plays a central role in handling authentication, authorization, and access control.

 ## 1.1.
 Table of Contents

 - [1.
 IdentityServer](#1-identityserver)